cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Possible values**

-Any valid uuid of an event, place or organizer.
+Any uuid of an event, place or organizer.

 **Example**